ASAE ForesightWorks Drivers of Change: Workforce and Workplace

 More Human Humans

-In the face of expanding automation, the relative value of certain human qualities, including social skills and creativity, will increase markedly.
-Humans will remain relevant less by knowing and more by thinking, listening, relating, and collaborating at the highest level.
+Automation will steadily increase the relative value of certain human qualities in work, including social skills and creativity.
+In the age of artificial intelligence, humans will remain relevant not by knowing but by thinking, listening, relating, and collaborating at the highest level.

 New Forms of Work

 Freelance, gig, contract, and temporary work and the infrastructure to support them (e.g., online platforms and reputation systems) are growing.
-Many employers view these non-permanent workers as relatively disposable, and offer them lower levels of benefits and pay.
-However, firms are becoming increasingly reliant on flexible workers, and growing numbers of independent professionals are joining the flexible workforce.
+The number of independent professionals is expanding, and networked organizations rely on them.
 Associations will have new opportunities to serve these workers and advocate for their interests.

 Reputation by the Numbers

-Vast amounts of data will support reputation systems, and reputation will increasingly eclipse credentials for landing a job.
-As worker reputation systems and human resources analytics grow, assessment of an individual’s suitability for a job will be driven by a person’s algorithmic match to needs.
+Vast amounts of data will support reputation systems, and reputation will increasingly challenge credentials in landing a job.
+As worker reputation systems and human resources analytics grow, assessment of an individual’s suitability for work will be driven by a person’s algorithmic match to employer needs.